Dynamics Simulation of Arbitrary Non-Hermitian Systems Based on Quantum Monte Carlo

-\paragraph*{ Conclusions and discussions.---} In this work, we propose a general hybrid classical-quantum algorithmic framework based on Quantum Monte Carlo for simulating the dynamics of arbitrary time-dependent non-Hermitian systems, and present its error and complexity analyses.
-Theoretically, this algorithm can be applied to simulate any time-dependent non-Hermitian system dynamics, including PT-symmetric systems, non-physical processes, open quantum systems without assuming that the Hamiltonian is special, e.g. anti-Hermitian or diagonalizable like the quantum imaginary time evolution algorithm.
-Furthermore, our algorithm can also be regarded as a natural extension of the quantum imaginary-time evolution algorithm.
-This algorithm combines the advantages of both classical and quantum computation, such as requiring fewer ancillary qubits, having a shallow quantum circuit depth, and being robust against errors.
-To verify the effectiveness of our method, we applied it to the task of simulating open quantum systems and achieved promising results.
+\textbf{ \emph{Conclusions.}---}In {summary}, we have {introduced} a general hybrid {quantum-classical} algorithmic framework based on QMC for simulating the dynamics of arbitrary time-dependent non-Hermitian systems, {along with} its error and complexity analyses. {Our framework recasts non-unitary evolution as a statistical sampling of unitary evolutions.
+This strategy avoids the post-selection bottleneck common to many quantum algorithms, reduces circuit depth, and uses at most one additional ancillary qubit.
+Consequently, the method is inherently resource-efficient and well-adapted to the constraints of near-term hardware.} This algorithm can be applied to simulate any time-dependent non-Hermitian system dynamics, including PT-symmetric systems, {non-CPTP maps}, and open quantum systems, without assuming that the Hamiltonian is {of a special form (e.g.,} anti-Hermitian or diagonalizable{)}, {as required by methods like} the quantum imaginary time evolution algorithm, {of which our work can be seen as a natural generalization}.
+This algorithm combines the advantages of both classical and quantum computation, requiring {minimal} ancillary qubits {while accommodating} shallow quantum circuits.
+To verify the effectiveness of our method, we applied it to the task of simulating {a multi-qubit} open quantum system and achieved {results in excellent agreement with exact solutions}.